thoughtbot/refills/README.md

 * All components/pattern should be fully responsive and follow the [Neat examples](http://neat.bourbon.io/examples/).
 * Avoid more than 2 levels of nesting for clarity and legibility of code.
 * Try to use as little styling as possible.
-Use the styles that come with Bitters to keep everthing consistent.
+Use the styles that come with Bitters to keep everything consistent.
 * Put media queries inline, don't separate them since that will create a lot of repetitions of class names.
-If needed, for the sake of clarity, create a specific variable for a media query if a certaing brekpoint changes the component/pattern drastically:
+If needed, for the sake of clarity, create a specific variable for a media query if a certain breakpoint changes the component/pattern drastically:

       border-radius: $base-border-radius;